 The avalanche problem can be widespread or quite isolated.
-It can exist in all aspects, but is more frequent on shady, wind sheltered slopes.
+It can exist in all aspects, but is more frequently found on shady, wind sheltered slopes.

-Anywhere in the old snowpack, often deep in the snowpack.
-However, when deeply buried triggering becomes increasingly hard.
+In the old snowpack, often deeply buried.
+However, when deeply buried triggering is less likely.

 Release of avalanche when loading exceeds the strength of the weak layer.

-Weak layers can persist for weeks to months; possibly most of the winter season.
+Weak layers can persist for weeks to months; possibly even during most of the winter season.